Dragon-Wonder/Physics-Collision-Simulator/README.md

 "Draw Ball path on Screen" (if enabled with a 1 instead of 0), will cause small pixels to trail after each ball.

-Once you start the program you will be greeted with a beautiful white screen.
+Once you start the program you will be greeted with a beautiful black screen.
 To create a new cannonball you click (and hold down the button) you can now move your move around to change the angle that the new cannonball will be fired at; as well as the longer the line the faster it will go.
 When you are happy with the angle and speed simply release the mouse button and it will be created at the point where you clicked the mouse button down.

+The longer you hold down the mouse button the larger the radius of the ball will be and as a result, the more mass the ball will have.
+You can get an idea of how much mass a ball has based on how transparent it is, the more transparent it is the lighter its mass.

 You can also press the following keys to yield effects